drand/drand/DEVELOPMENT.md

 To test changes using Docker Compose, navigate to [Docker Readme](test/docker/README.md) and follow the steps described there.

+#### Testing with in-memory storage as database backend

+Drand supports running with an in-memory storage provider for storing beacons.

+To check your code against it, run `make test-unit-memdb`.

+You can also run the `make demo-memdb` command to launch the scripted demo using in-memory storage as a backend.

 #### Testing with PostgreSQL as database backend

 Drand supports PostgreSQL as a database backend for storing beacons.